Chung-Research-Group/AIM/README.md

    <br>Please use the 'AIM_Installer_v_1.0.exe' file located in the [bin](./bin/) directory.

 - **Linux and macOS users**:
-   <br>Users of Linux and macOS need to compile the app for redistirbution.
+   <br>Users of Linux and macOS need to compile the app for redistribution.
    <br>Please follow the instruction given in the [README](./build/README.md) file located in the build directory for compilation.

 AIM Modules